 Section 106 of the National Historic Preservation Act (NHPA) requires that every federal agency consider how each of its undertakings could affect historic properties.
 Historic properties are any prehistoric or historic districts, sites, buildings, structures, Traditional Cultural Properties (TCPs), and objects significant in American history, architecture, engineering, and culture that are eligible for inclusion in the National Register of Historic Places (NRHP).
-Sites within the Project Area are eligible for listing in the NRHP.
-BPU is filing a Historic Properties Management Plan will be included in the Cultural Resources Management Plan (see Section E.7.2)
+Additional information is included in Appendix D.